How to Convert RTMP to HLS for Live Video Streaming in 2025

 You must use either live stream encoding software or a hardware encoder when setting up a live stream.
 The encoder connects to your video camera and other mobile live streaming equipment.

 RTMP stands for Real-Time Messaging Protocol and is a Macromedia (Adobe) standard created for real-time streaming of audio, video files, and associated data over the internet.
+It creates a constant connection between the client and server, allowing instant data transmission to the end user.

 The End of Flash Player and the Birth of RTMP

 This streaming protocol was initially created to transmit files from a server to a Flash video player.
 Since Flash is no longer used, many assume RTMP’s streaming protocol has gone down.
+But, that didn’t happen.

 What is HLS?